946923759/Reina-Chan/README.md

 # Reina-Chan
-A Girls' Frontline fangame programmed by me, mostly drawn by VanDine, and partially designed by Unfiltered.
+A Girls' Frontline fangame by the fans, for the fans.

 Oh, and it has a bunch of stolen music and sprites from Mega Man.